 Layouts on any of these haven't changed much for years, so the current websites will show you what's available, new or used.

-One of the best ways to get a look at a number of makes and models (and talk to their owners) is to visit a fiberglass egg rally
+One of the best ways to get a look at a number of makes and models (and talk to their owners) is to visit a fiberglass

 .
 The October Cherokee gathering in western NC might be your best bet.